Castle Tours: A peek into our history

 Here, we take a closer look at the history of the castle, and what stories may be discovered inside…

 Kelburn Castle is probably best known for its walls.
-The Graffiti Project caused an outcry back in 2007, when it was revealed the 10th Earl of Glasgow had allowed the castle walls to be graffitied by four Brazilian artists.
+The Graffiti Project caused a debate back in 2007, when it was revealed the 10th Earl of Glasgow had allowed the castle walls to be graffitied by four Brazilian artists.
 Now, it’s loved by people from across the world and has been named as one of the world’s top 10 examples of street art – on a par with Banksy’s work in Los Angeles and the Favela Morro Da Providencia in Rio de Janeiro.

 Kelburn Castle is one of the oldest castles in Scotland to have been in the continuous ownership of one family.
 The Boyle family, who arrived in Britain from Normandy as supporters of William the Conqueror, has inhabited the Kelburn grounds since the 12th century.

 The castle is thought to have been built in the 13th century and, although no one knows the exact date of the first stone laid, the castle was there during the Battle of Largs, which was fought between the Scots and the Norwegians in 1263.

 It is true to say, that the history of the castle is really the history of the Boyle family.
 A tour of the castle opens you up to 800 years of Boyle family history, and an insight to both historic and present Kelburn life.